Skip to main content

 Not all smart dehumidifiers offer the same level of connectivity and automation.
 Here is how our four picks compare across the features that matter most.

-Voice assistant support is available on all four models.
-Each supports Amazon Alexa and Google Assistant, allowing basic commands like power on/off, humidity target adjustment, and status checks.
-The LG and Midea offer the deepest voice integration, with more granular commands available.
+Voice assistant support is available on the Midea and GE models.
+Both support Amazon Alexa and Google Assistant, allowing basic commands like power on/off, humidity target adjustment, and status checks.
+The AEOCKY and Hisense do not offer voice assistant integration.
 None currently support Apple HomeKit, which is a gap for Apple-ecosystem households.

-Remote alerts and notifications are available across all four models.
+Remote alerts and notifications are available on the Midea and GE models.
 Tank-full alerts, high-humidity warnings, and filter maintenance reminders can be pushed to your phone.
 For basement installations where you cannot hear the unit's audible alarm, these mobile notifications are the single most valuable smart feature.
+The AEOCKY and Hisense rely on onboard indicators and audible alerts instead.

 Auto-RestartYesYesYesYes